 - 1. Subdivision of land (as defined in the RMA).
 These will be assessed under clauses 6.5.2.2 and 6.5.2.4. - 2.
 The following land use activities: - a.
-Residential development (such as a boarding house or hostel, accommodation for retired, elderly or disabled people, visitor accommodation, tourist complex or multiple dwellings). - b.
+Residential development (such as a boarding house or hostel, accommodation for retired, elderly or disabled people, visitor accommodation, tourist complex or multiple dwellings).
+Note: a single dwelling on a site is not considered to be a residential development for the purposes of this rule. - b.
 Commercial or industrial development.